 Find welding training near you.

-Typically, as a welder, you’re going to face a bunch of tasks every day that require numbers.
-From taking measurements to loading your truck with steel for a job, you’ll be doing "math" before you even put your helmet on, whether you realize it or not.
-So, if you don’t want to waste time and materials, you’re going to need some basic math skills.
+Typically, as a welders complete tasks every day that require numbers.
+From taking measurements to loading your truck with steel for a job, you’ll be doing basic "math".
+Accurate counting and basic adding and subtracting are important if you don’t want to waste time and materials.

 However, if you ask those in the field, they’ll tell you that your instructors can show you all you need to know.
 Additionally, many training programs will have tutoring options for extra help.

 To read blueprints for your work, you’ll need to be comfortable with fractions, which often need to be converted into decimal points.
-We're talking turning 1/4 into 0.25, nothing wild.
-And no matter what you thought you felt about math before, you’ll get to where you do conversions in your head.
+And no matter what you thought you felt about math before, you’ll get to where you do these basic conversions in your head.

-To figure out correct angles, diameters, and circumferences so your welds end up right, you’ll be using geometry.
+Welders use geometry every day to figure out correct angles, diameters, and circumferences so their welds are done right the first time.
 You’ll also determine your needed supplies for a project this way.
 By the time training is complete, you should be able to use compasses and triangles like a pro.

 To make sure your welds are strong, you’ll be applying trig knowledge.
-Like geometry, trig deals with angles, so you’ll use it heavily when doing more advanced metalwork, not right out of school.
-Even so, once the formulas are applied to actual projects, it starts making a lot more sense.
+Like geometry, trigonometry deals with angles, so you’ll use it more when doing more advanced metalwork.

 Ready to look into local training?
 See what welding schools are available near you!